odewahn/cloud-functions-with-react/README.md

 * Create a [google cloud account](https://cloud.google.com/)
 * Install the [Google cloud sdk](https://cloud.google.com/sdk/) so that you can manage your cloud from the command line.
 * Install (or already have) [Node](https://nodejs.org/en/) version 6 or higher.
-* Install (or already have)[create-react-app](https://github.com/facebookincubator/create-react-app), Facebook's awesome utility for bootstrapping, developing, and building React projects.
+* Install (or already have) [create-react-app](https://github.com/facebookincubator/create-react-app), Facebook's awesome utility for bootstrapping, developing, and building React projects.
-* Clone the [odewahn/cloud-functions-with-react](https://github.com/odewahn/cloud-functions-with-react) repository from GitHub.
-Once you clone the repository, `cd` into it and run `npm install`.
+* Clone [odewahn/cloud-functions-with-react](https://github.com/odewahn/cloud-functions-with-react)  from GitHub, `cd` into it, and run `npm install`.

 Once you've got these pieces in place, move on to the next section.